Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2019-08-20-InvFinalizer.md

 ---

 \\
-You know if someone had asked me this question a few months ago I would have responded that it's was very unlikely and my facial expression would have looked like the person was eating huge globs of mayonnaise straight out of the jar.
+You know if someone had asked me this question a few months ago I would have responded that it was very unlikely and my facial expression would have looked like the person was eating huge globs of mayonnaise straight out of the jar.
 Let's jump backward and ballpark some defs:

 * An [involution](https://en.wikipedia.org/wiki/Involution_(mathematics)) is a function that's its own inverse:  $f\left(f\left(x\right)\right) = f^2\left(x\right) = x$
 * A [bijection](https://en.wikipedia.org/wiki/Bijection) is a function that has an inverse:  $f^{-1}\left(f\left(x\right)\right) = f\left(f^{-1}\left(x\right)\right) = x$